tatarv/CodeLeapNetwork/README.md

 # Code Leap Network

-The object of this repository is to delivery the documents related to the job opening for QA Tester Jr
+The object of this repository is to deliver the documents related to the job opening for QA Tester Jr

 - Folders explanation